whiprandolph/bestseller/Part 2 - Why Are We So Lost？/09 - Encouraging Solidarity vs Discouraging Solidarity.md

 This led to other group members believing they were safe as long as they stayed out of leadership positions.
 The Nazis did not want any public opposition, so they responded by arresting lawyers essentially randomly across the group.
 Nobody was explicitly told why they were arrested, but they all learned it was from their activism work.
 This scared everyone and allowed the Nazis to leave a few leading lawyers in place when they decided this was helpful to them.

 Infiltration is particularly devious, where undercover police officers or contractors will pretend to be activists and participate in social movements.
 In 2011-2012, eight British women activists filed a lawsuit stating they were tricked into having long-term relationships with police who sabotaged their efforts to mitigate animal cruelty, reduce pollution, and more.
-Prosecutors and police chiefs set up 12 inquiries to investigate police misconduct, but all took place in secret and there has been no sign of change.
+Prosecutors and police chiefs set up 12 "inquiries" to investigate police misconduct, but all took place in secret and there has been no sign of change.
 Some of the women had even had children with the undercover police who had secretly worked to undermine all the good work they were doing.

 The Tsarist Russian secret police provide more examples of police infiltration.
 Helpful informants were more likely to get into university or get a job, while incorruptible activists were denied.
 One police chief even allowed infiltrators to engage in illegal behavior to earn the trust of the real activists.
 Infiltrators were trained in all the fashionable revolutionary and socialist theories, and whenever an activist group seemed to settle on one theory, the infiltrators would start advocating for an opposing one, never letting the group settle on a coherent understanding of their problems and what to do about them.
 The manipulation ran deep!